-<li>A request for the hearing shall be made by the faculty member or student to the Coordinator on the “Academic Integrity Faculty-Student Agreement” form.</li>
+- A request for the hearing shall be made by the student on the “Academic Integrity Violation Form”.

-<li>The coordinator shall send to the accused student within five (5) business days after the charge is received a charge letter indicating the charges and requesting that the student schedule a pre-hearing conference to discuss the charge, the student’s rights and provide information concerning scheduling.</li>
+- The Office of Student Rights and Responsibilities shall send to the accused student within five (5) business days after the charge is received a charge letter indicating the charges and requesting that the student schedule a pre-hearing conference to discuss the charge, the student’s rights and provide information concerning scheduling.

-<li>The coordinator shall proceed to select a hearing panel as described under this policy, and except as otherwise directed under the Academic Integrity Policy, shall convene and conduct that panel in a hearing under the terms described in the Student Code of Conduct.</li>
+- The Office of Student Rights and Responsibilities shall proceed to select a hearing panel as described under the Academic Integrity Policy, and except as otherwise directed under the Academic Integrity Policy, shall convene and conduct that panel in a hearing under the procedures outlined below.

 All decisions before academic integrity hearing panels must be decided according to whether it is “more likely than not” (preponderance of evidence) that the alleged violations have occurred.
 In finding responsibility under this standard of proof, a panelist must be convinced, based upon information presented in the course of the hearing, that the conduct described is more likely than not to have occurred.